-On 1 July 2017, the biggest changes to super rules in 10 years will come into effect.
+On 1 July 2017, the biggest changes to super rules in 10 years came into effect.
 They touch on everything from contributions to pension drawdowns.

 These changes are complex and could have a big impact on how you plan for your retirement.
-It’s important to review your SMSF strategy now, while there is still a window of opportunity for changes before the new rules go live on 1 July.
+It’s important to review your SMSF strategy.

 The key changes at a glance